By Christopher V. Cosgriff

 Peer Reviewed

 A 58-year-old man presents with worsening dyspnea and nonproductive cough for five days.
 Significant history includes a recent hospitalization for congestive heart failure.
-He is …
+He …

 By Adam Blaisdell